niles-bot/niles/docs/index.md

 ## Setup

 First [invite Niles](https://discordapp.com/oauth2/authorize?client_id=320434122344366082&scope=bot&permissions=523344) to your Discord server.
-Next either create a new Google calendar or use an existing one, and under **Settings > Calendars > 'Calendar Name'**, select 'Share This Calendar' and under 'Share with a specific person' add `niles-291@niles-169605.iam.gserviceaccount.com`.
+Next either create a new Google calendar or use an existing one, and under **Settings > Calendars > 'Calendar Name'**, select 'Share This Calendar' and under 'Share with a specific person' add `niles-291@niles-169605.iam.gserviceaccount.com` and make sure you give permission **Make changes to events**.

 Next head to 'Calendar details' and copy the **Calendar ID** - We'll use this when we setup Niles in your Discord Server.
 Run `!setup` in your `#general` to get started.